 Pick an appropriate source

-While sites such as Credit Karma or Credit Sesame will permit you to look at your credit rating in any time, you can just get your credit report three times a year — once from each of the 3 major credit reporting agencies, Equifax, Experian, and TransUnion.
+While sites such as Credit Karma or Credit Sesame will permit you to look at your credit rating any time, you can only get your credit report three times a year — once from each of the 3 major credit reporting agencies, Equifax, Experian, and TransUnion.

 Go to AnnualCreditReport.com or telephone 1-877-322-8228

 Credit reports can only be obtained through AnnualCreditReport.com or by phoning the confirmed phone number 1-877-322-8228.
 If another source claims to have your free credit report in exchange for personal information, be aware, as it may be fraudulent.

 Requesting your credit report will not negatively affect your credit, but again, you’re limited to three reports per 12 months under federal law.